clarkmcc/go-hubspot/generated/v1/oauth/docs/AccessTokensApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetOauthV1AccessTokensTokenGetAccessTokenRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetAccessTokenRequest struct via the builder pattern

 Name | Type | Description  | Notes